COVID-19 Vaccinations

 Appointments are required – Call 937-645-2058

-UCHD is only administering Pfizer and Novavax brand COVID vaccines.
+UCHD is only administering Pfizer brand COVID vaccines.

 Clinic Location: Union County Health Department, 940 London Ave, Marysville, OH 43040, unless otherwise noted at time appointment is scheduled

-COVID Vaccines Offered: Pfizer and Novavax COVID-19 vaccines are offered.
-Our team can provide initial COVID-19 doses needed to complete a primary series and/or the updated bivalent Pfizer booster shot in accordance with CDC recommendations.
+COVID Vaccines Offered: We offer Pfizer brand COVID-19 vaccines.
+Our team can provide initial COVID-19 doses needed to complete a primary series and the updated bivalent Pfizer booster shot.
+All vaccines are administered in accordance with CDC recommendations.

 Ages 6 Months & older Welcome: Our team can provide COVID vaccination for adults and children ages 6 months and older.
+A parent or legal guardian must accompany a minor child under age 18.
 Family appointments can be requested when scheduling your appointment.

 What to Bring to Appointment: